hdg786/GettingAndCleaningData/UCI HAR Dataset/CodeBook.md

 # Code Details

-- Activity: is one of the 6 available (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+- Activity: is one of the 6 available (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) [Unit: string]
-- Subject: Identifies unique volunteer (1-30)
+- Subject: Identifies unique volunteer (1-30) [Unit: Numeric]
 - t vs f: time domain signal versus frequency domain signal (Fast fourier transformed)
 - '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 - Acc vs Gyro: coming from the accelerometer or gyroscope
 - BodyAcc vs GravityAcc: Accelaration signal separated into Body and Gravity accelaration signal
 - BodyAccJerk vs BodyGyroJerk : body linear acceleration and angular velocity were derived in time to obtain Jerk signals
 - Mag: magnitude of these three-dimensional signals were calculated using the Euclidean norm
-- mean and std: Mean and Std of given variable aggregated by subject and activity
+- mean and std: Mean and Std of given variable aggregated by subject and activity [Unit: Numeric bounded by[-1,1]]